jorgeas80/nicar2016-python-testing-debugging-exercises/README.md

 Unit testing is named because it involves testing the smallest possible "unit" in your code.
 This usually means a function, procedure or method.
 This ensures that tests run quickly but also encourages us to organize our code in small, reusable pieces where each piece has a clear and specific purpose.

+If you've ever had to repeatedly run a script that processes an entire data file to see if a bugfix worked, or walked through a multiple-step flow in a web application, you know how long this can take.
+Unit testing lets us quickly know if our code works.

 Consider `ApStyleNumbersTestCase.test_format_cardinal_number` in `tests/test_apstyle.py`:

     class ApStyleNumbersTestCase(unittest.TestCase):